NEW: Video purports to show a meeting between U.N. monitors and the opposition

 “There is gunfire and shelling everyday … Of course, this happens after you leave the city you were visiting,” he said.

-The cease-fire nominally went into effect April 12.
-It is part of a six-point peace plan negotiated by Annan.
+The cease-fire went into effect April 12 and is part of a six-point peace plan negotiated by Annan.

-The plan includes the government allowing humanitarian groups access to the population, releasing detainees, starting a political dialogue and withdrawing troops from city centers – a mandate the government has not met, according to the United Nations.
+The plan includes the government allowing humanitarian groups access to the population, releasing detainees, starting a political dialogue and withdrawing troops from city centers.

 Syria’s protests started peacefully in March of last year, but a government crackdown spawned violence that has left thousands dead and prompted some military defectors to take up arms against the regime forces.
 The government has consistently blamed the violence on “armed terrorists.”

-The United Nations estimates that at least 9,000 people have died in the conflict while opposition groups put the death toll at more than 11,000.
+The United Nations estimates that at least 9,000 people have died in the conflict but that estimate is old and believed low by opposition groups.

 CNN’s Hamdi Alkhshali, Amir Ahmed and Moni Basu contributed to this report.